Iam4lex/mlsa/Modules/Linux/Challanges/001:SystemInfo.md

 </div>

 ---
+***I’ll guide you through solving the challenges using an SSH terminal.
+To learn how to connect your HTB account with your Kali terminal, refer to the [Getting Started](https://github.com/Iam4lex/HTB/blob/main/Modules/Getting%20started/001%3AconnectinToKali.md).***
+---

 ### Find out the machine hardware name and submit it as the answer.
 - Use `uname -m` to determine the machine's hardware name.
 For more options, refer to `uname --help`.